 Weight Loss Speed

 As mentioned earlier, the speed at which you lose weight has a significant impact on the presence of excess skin.
 While it can be appealing to shed dozens of pounds in just a few weeks, few people have skin that is that dynamic.
-Losing 1-2 pounds per week is the recommended threshold for healthy weight loss, and this rate should also give your time ample time to adjust to the lower volume of fat.
+Losing 1-2 pounds per week is the recommended threshold for healthy weight loss, and this rate should also give your skin ample time to adjust to the lower volume of fat.

 Most weight loss regimens involve some amount of physical exercise, in combination with alterations to your diet.
 This is very important if you want to lose weight without leaving excess skin behind.
 By increasing the muscle tissue beneath the skin, it can help to keep the skin toned and tight, rather than loose and flappy.
 Increasing muscle mass will keep those areas of the body “plump” with muscle, and provide volume for that skin to enclose.